 Tidal Lagoon Sluice Gate Timing Calculator

-Start by entering the lagoon volume in cubic meters.
-This is the amount of water you expect to move during the fill or empty part of the cycle that you are studying.
+Start with lagoon volume in cubic meters.
+This is the amount of water you expect to exchange during the fill or empty phase you want to study in the tidal lagoon.
 Next, enter tidal range in meters.
-In this simplified planner, tidal range stands in for the useful hydraulic head that drives the system.
+In this simplified planner, tidal range stands in for the useful hydraulic head that drives the exchange.
 Then enter the number of sluice gates and the average flow each gate can pass in cubic meters per second.
 Finally, enter turbine efficiency as a percentage.
-That efficiency factor rolls losses from real equipment into one practical planning number.
+That efficiency factor folds practical conversion losses into one planning number.

 • Lagoon volume: the total water exchange you want to model for one phase of operation.